grafana/mimir/docs/sources/mimir/references/configuration-parameters/index.md

 # CLI flag: -querier.streaming-chunks-per-store-gateway-buffer-size
 [streaming_chunks_per_store_gateway_series_buffer_size: <int> | default = 256]

-# (experimental) If true, when querying ingesters, only the minimum required
+# If true, when querying ingesters, only the minimum required ingesters required
-# ingesters required to reach quorum will be queried initially, with other
+# to reach quorum will be queried initially, with other ingesters queried only
-# ingesters queried only if needed due to failures from the initial set of
+# if needed due to failures from the initial set of ingesters.
+Enabling this
-# ingesters.
-Enabling this option reduces resource consumption for the happy
+# option reduces resource consumption for the happy path at the cost of
-# path at the cost of increased latency for the unhappy path.
+# increased latency for the unhappy path.
 # CLI flag: -querier.minimize-ingester-requests
-[minimize_ingester_requests: <boolean> | default = false]
+[minimize_ingester_requests: <boolean> | default = true]

-# (experimental) Delay before initiating requests to further ingesters when
+# (advanced) Delay before initiating requests to further ingesters when request
-# request minimization is enabled and the initially selected set of ingesters
+# minimization is enabled and the initially selected set of ingesters have not
-# have not all responded.
-Ignored if -querier.minimize-ingester-requests is not
+# all responded.
+Ignored if -querier.minimize-ingester-requests is not enabled.
-# enabled.
 # CLI flag: -querier.minimize-ingester-requests-hedging-delay
 [minimize_ingester_requests_hedging_delay: <duration> | default = 3s]